are available 24/7 through your installation Family Advocacy Program.

 Florida Statute 232.02 requires that you notify the District Superintendent of Schools in writing of your intent to initiate a home education program.
 The Florida Parent Educators Association provides home school information for parents living in Florida.

 Hillsborough Virtual (HVS) provides parents and legal guardians with children entering grades k-11 with virtual options for elementary, middle, high, co-enrolled, home education, and credit recovery.
 For more information visit Home Education Program.

-The vision of the School Liaison Program is to coordinate and assist school-age children of military parents with educational opportunities and information necessary to succeed in an academic environment.
+The vision of the School Liaison Program is to assist Pre-K through grade 12 military-connected students and parents with educational opportunities and information necessary to succeed in an academic environment.

 The goals of the program are:

 For more information on this program contact the School Liaison at 813-828-0146 or go to https://macdillfss.com/school-liaison-officer/.

 Requirements for registration are listed in the Hillsborough County Public School website.
 A parent must accompany all students at registration and bring the proper documents.

 School Choice provides parents and legal guardians with children entering grades k-11 the opportunity to choose up to three non-magnet schools or Career & Technical Education programs.
 Parent may choose from a list of schools with space available.

 Magnet Programs are elementary, middle and high schools with theme-based curriculum offering innovative and rigorous academic instruction by specially trained teachers in smaller learning communities.

 Class Size Reduction